Proclus01/megaprompter/README.md

 # Write the artifact as a hidden dotfile (.MEGADIAG_*)
 megadiagnose . --artifact-hidden

+# Choose a directory for the artifact (defaults to the target path)
+megadiagnose . --artifact-dir artifacts/

 # Ignore directories/files by name or glob (repeatable)
 megadiagnose . --ignore data --ignore docs/generated/** --ignore .cache/**